farisachugthai/ipython/docs/source/overview.rst

 * Profiler support.
 You can run single statements (similar to :samp:`profile.run()`) or complete programs under the profiler's control.
-  While this is possible with standard cProfile or profile modules, IPython wraps this functionality with magic commands (see :samp:`%prun` and :samp:`%run -p`) convenient for rapid interactive work.
+  While this is possible with standard :mod:`cProfile` or profile modules, IPython wraps this functionality with magic commands (see :samp:`%prun` and :samp:`%run -p`) convenient for rapid interactive work.